codecollection/cms/phpmyadmin/doc/config.rst

     The maximum number of recently used tables shown in the navigation panel.
 Set this to 0 (zero) to disable the listing of recent tables.

-.. config:option:: $cfg['ZeroConf']

-    :type: boolean
-    :default: true

-    Enables Zero Configuration mode in which the user will be offered a choice to create phpMyAdmin configuration storage in the current database or use the existing one, if already present.

-    This setting has no effect if the phpMyAdmin configuration storage database is properly created and the related configuration directives (such as :config:option:`$cfg['Servers'][$i]['pmadb']` and so on) are configured.

-.. config:option:: $cfg['NavigationLinkWithMainPanel']

-    :type: boolean
-    :default: true

-    Defines whether or not to link with main panel by highlighting the current database or table.

 .. config:option:: $cfg['NavigationDisplayLogo']